 It's easy to take anything for granted when you don't stop to reflect on what it does for you — body parts included.
 So, before doing anything else, take a moment to think about why your vagina is bomb.
 I've done it and doing so has made it a lot easier to do some of the other things on this list, consistently and without hesitation.

 2. Bathe in Honeysuckle and Coconut Oil Once a Week

+Whether it's to soothe any minor irritation that your vulva may be experiencing or to pamper it, treat your genital region to a soak — one that contains honeysuckle and coconut oil.
 While some of you may not have heard the word "honeysuckle" since you were a kid, it's actually got a ton of health-related benefits including the fact that it contains properties to help reduce inflammation, strengthen your immunity and help to prevent viruses too.
 If you add to honeysuckle, a half cup of coconut oil, thanks to the oil's potent antimicrobial and antibacterial properties, it can help to naturally reduce yeast-related symptoms, fight UTIs and also restore moisture if you happen to be dealing with any vaginal dryness.

 And where, pray tell can you find honeysuckle?
 A lot of health food stores that carry loose leaf herbs happen to have it.
 In fact, Walmart even sells it online (click here).
-Add ½ to a cup of honeysuckle and a couple of tablespoons of organic coconut oil to your bathwater, let it sit for 10 minutes, soak for 20 and you'll be in a bath of luxury.
+Add ½ to a cup of honeysuckle and a couple of tablespoons of organic coconut oil to your bath water, let it sit for 10 minutes, soak for 20 and you'll be in a bath of luxury.